pollen-robotics/pollen-vision/README.md

 Right now, we support:
 #### Object detection
-- `Yolo-World` for zero-shot object detection and localization
 - `Owl-Vit` for zero-shot object detection and localization
 - `Recognize-Anything` for zero-shot object detection (without localization)